HODAKdev/linux-idevice/README.md

 # linux-idevice
+Why did I create this repository? \
+Because nobody provides proper documentation, and more importantly premade/precompiled files!

 ## Showcase
 https://www.youtube.com/shorts/un0yvOCv--g?is=asPFtHepmnCoCIOV

 ## Info
+The linux kernel should work for any idevice that requires a 16k page size. \
+Just change .dtb file for you idevice when you use cat to make final m1n1-linux.bin \
+Do not forget that .dtb file is device tree of your idevice.
+This is why you need correct file.

 You can use my precompiled bins, but you need make your image via pmbootstrap \
 https://wiki.postmarketos.org/wiki/Pmbootstrap/Installation